VariableThe/Forensics-PicoCTF-writeup/glory of the garden.md

 Looks normal, nothing out of the ordinary here as well.

-Taking a look at the hint for the question it says: 'What is a hex editor?'
+Taking a look at the hint for the question it says: 'What is a hex editor?'<br>
-Using hexdump (bad mistake, should have used hexdump -C instead) Gives an incredibly long output of gibberish.
+Using hexdump (bad mistake, should have used hexdump -C instead)<br>
+Gives an incredibly long output of gibberish.<br>
 Using strings command and grep to find 'picoCTF' as the flag contains picoCTF:

 <pre>